srcworks-software/Cyckle-ai/README.md

 The following parameters and commands will display and modify different information.

 #### Token Modifier
 In order to modify the amount of tokens in Cyckle, type ```modtokens``` in the message box.
 It will pull up a window where you can modify the modtoken parameter.
-This saves to a file named ```data.json```
+This saves to a file named ```data.json```.

 #### Quit
 Pretty self-explanatory, quits the program.
 Type ```quit``` to execute this.

+#### CSV Analysis
+You can have Cyckle analyze the information of a CSV file.
+To get started, click the "Analyze CSV" button below the entry box, choose the desired file in the pop-up window, and Cyckle will start analyzing!

 ## FAQ (Frequently Asked Questions)
-These are some questions that are probably never asked but just incase they are, here you go.
+These questions were never actually asked, but I just wanted to clarify some information.

 #### What model does Cyckle use?
 Despite using the *GPT*4all library, it actually utilizes the ```phi``` family of models.